History of Florida Gators football: Galen Hall era (1984–1989)

 The greatest player during Hall's tenure was All-American running back Emmitt Smith, who set school and conference rushing records from 1987 to 1989.
 The Gators began the 1988 season with a 5–0 record, and were ranked as high as 14th.
 During an October game against the Memphis State Tigers, Smith injured his knee and was unable to play for a month.
 Florida lost that game and the next three, with the Gator offense unable to score a touchdown while Smith was sidelined.
 Another NCAA infraction scandal would end Hall's tenure at Florida.
-In 1989 he admitted supplementing his assistant coaches' salaries with his own funds and was accused of paying child support-related legal expenses for one of his players, a charge he denied.
+In 1989, he admitted supplementing his assistant coaches' salaries with his own funds and was accused of paying child support-related legal expenses for one of his players, a charge he denied.
 Interim university president Robert A. Bryan demanded Hall's resignation five games into the 1989 season.
 Defensive coordinator Gary Darnell was interim head coach for the rest of the season.
 The NCAA imposed two years' probation and banned the Gators from bowl consideration in 1990.
 The NCAA deemed Hall's actions egregious enough that it would have banned the Gators from live television in 1990 if he had remained as coach.

 Steve Spurrier era (1990–2001)

 Despite intermittent success, Florida had never been considered a consistent national power.
-This changed in 1990, when former quarterback Steve Spurrier left Duke and returned to Gainesville as the Gators' "head ball coach."
+This changed in 1990, when Duke head coach Steve Spurrier returned to Gainesville as the Gators' "head ball coach".
 Since his return, the Gators rank among the three Division I (FBS) programs with the most wins.
 Spurrier is credited with changing SEC football.
 He used a pass-oriented offense (known in the media as "fun 'n' gun"), in contrast with the ball-control, rush-oriented offense traditionally played in the conference.
 Spurrier's Gators won four consecutive SEC championships (1993–1996), and he once said when the Gators posed for their championship photo: "This is our annual team picture."

 The 1990 Gators finished first in the SEC for the third time in their history, and for the third time they were ineligible for the SEC title because of NCAA probation.
 Just before Spurrier's Gator coaching debut, the Gainesville campus was rocked by the Danny Rolling murders.
 Combatting the gloom, the 1990 Gators opened the season with a no-huddle, 80-yard touchdown drive in six plays to defeat the Oklahoma State Cowboys 50–7.
 In their second game, they came from behind to beat Alabama 17–13; the 1991 Gators defeated Alabama, 35–0.
 Spurrier treasured the wins against the Crimson Tide: "Those victories early – '90, '91 – really got us started there at Florida ..."
 The 1991 Gators won the team's first official SEC championship, 59 seasons after joining the conference as a charter member.
 Quarterback Shane Matthews was SEC Player of the Year in 1990 and 1991.
 The 1992 Gators won the first of five consecutive SEC Eastern Division titles.
 They lost the first SEC Championship Game to eventual national champion Alabama, 28–21.